Florence-ops/login_tests_github/README.md

 </dependency>
 </dependencies>
 ````
-## Run The Test
+## Run The Tests on Jenkins
-Run the "github_login" class as a Java application.
+For the tests to run on Jenkins, do a commit to the github repository and the Jenkins job will be triggered automatically via Github Webhook.